Prosecutor: Judge reneged on promise in Polanski abuse case

 Polanski agreed to pay Geimer over $600,000 to settle a lawsuit in 1993.

-Prosecutors have consistently objected to releasing the material but relented earlier this week to honor Geimer’s wishes and be transparent with the public.
+Prosecutors have consistently objected to releasing the material but relented last week to honor Geimer’s wishes and be transparent with the public.

-“This case has been described by the courts as ‘one of the longest-running sagas in California criminal justice history,’” Gascón said in a statement.
-“For years, this office has fought the release of information that the victim and public have a right to know.”
+The DA’s office said in a statement that it was reviewing the transcript but would make no decision on how to proceed until the defense files a motion for sentencing.
+The office said it was troubled Geimer’s wishes had not received proper consideration over the years and would consult with her in the future.

-However, the DA did not indicate that Polanski would be able to avoid a court appearance.
-The press release said Polanski remains a fugitive and should surrender to the court for sentencing.
+However, the DA indicated Polanski may not be able to avoid a court appearance.

+“We have long maintained that Mr. Polanski should surrender himself,” the statement said.
+“Any suggestion to the contrary is false.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.